One must have heard of the proverb ‘Ignorance is bliss’.

 Ask any successful stock investor, chances are high that every profitable investment strategy has been achieved after several instances of burning one’s fingers in the stock market.

-One should initially set manageable financial milestones and overtime one will be able to create considerable wealth over a period of time.
+One should initially set manageable financial milestones and over time one will be able to create considerable wealth over a period of time.

 Youngsters especially like to take on challenges and push the envelope.

-The recommended approach is to take calculated risks as against blind risks.
+The recommended approach is to take calculated risks against blind risks.
 This way one can also gain with a limited probability of failure.
 That’s how things are in life.
 There is no fail-proof guaranteed approach when it comes to making money.

 In today’s expensive times, it is in one’s own financial interest to develop a passive source of income in addition to one’s regular income source.

-The side business can even become one’s mainstay business, if the business idea clicks and revenues start coming in.
+The side business can even become one’s mainstay business if the business idea clicks and revenues start coming in.

 In today’s technologically connected world, one can grab business opportunities across the globe, without having to physically visit the client.

-One just needs the relevant know how, which includes, a laptop and an understanding of the client requirement.
+One just needs the relevant know-how, which includes, a laptop and an understanding of the client requirement.
 Indeed, the world has become a smaller place.